canonical/serial-vault/README.md

 Takes the details from the device, formats the data and clear-signs it.

 #### Input message
-The message must be the device-serial assertion format and is best generated using the snappy ubuntu-core libraries.
+The message must be the serial assertion format and is best generated using the snapcore libraries.
 ```
-type: device-serial
+type: serial
 authority-id: System
 brand-id: System Inc.
 model: Router 3400